xinyanw409/astrolabe/docs/SPEC.md

     /components/<component PE ID>.zip

 # Server Types
-All Arachne servers support both the control and data paths.
+All Astrolabe servers support both the control and data paths.
 There are two styles of server defined currently, Active and Repository
 ## Active Archne Server
-An Active Arachne Server provides an interface to one or more services.
+An Active Astrolabe Server provides an interface to one or more services.
 The services are backed by the real service and will usually be providing the actual service, such as virtual disk, virtual machines, or Kubernetes.
-Changes to the state of the Services and Protected Entities can occur independent of the Arachne APIs and server.
+Changes to the state of the Services and Protected Entities can occur independent of the Astrolabe APIs and server.
-## Repository Arachne Server
+## Repository Astrolabe Server
-A Repository Arachne Server is a passive store for Protected Entity states.
-A PE's state can be copied into the repository but once there it will not change unless actions are taken via the Arachne APIs.
+A Repository Astrolabe Server is a passive store for Protected Entity states.
+A PE's state can be copied into the repository but once there it will not change unless actions are taken via the Astrolabe APIs.
 A Repository server may be able to store all Protected Entity types.
-In that case, the Arachne List Services API may return a single service, "*" (it may also list other named services as well).
+In that case, the Astrolabe List Services API may return a single service, "*" (it may also list other named services as well).
 # APIs
 ## Control Path
-### Arachne
+### Astrolabe
 #### List Services
-This returns the list of services that this Arachne server supports
+This returns the list of services that this Astrolabe server supports

 REST API

-    GET /arachne
+    GET /Astrolabe
 Returns a JSON formatted as:
 ```
 {